 Here’s the thing about travel strollers: they often reside somewhere in the safe zone, a.k.a. not the winner’s circle of strollers.
 Why?
 Because in their quest to be as compact as possible, most companies have driven their features down to be minimal and sufficient, but nothing to write home about.
-That’s where I think the Ergobaby Metro Compact City Stroller really stands out from the mediocre crowd.
+That’s where I think the Ergobaby Metro Buggy really stands out from the mediocre crowd.
 Comfort and safety for both parent and kid reign supreme for Ergobaby products, and they certainly spared no expense when transforming those values into a pushchair, giving all babywearing parents a sigh of relief.
 Don’t get me wrong, I love babywearing, but after 2 kids and 40+ countries traveled, give me a travel stroller for the love of all that is holy!
 My back thanks you.

 I tested this puppy from Parma to Paris and am here to break down all the features from the beautiful swan to the ugly duckling.
 So let’s get this duck tour started!

-- Stroller weighs only 6.3kg / 14lbs and folds down to 52 cm x 54 cm x 23 cm
+- Ergobaby Metro Dimensions: folds down to 52 cm x 44 cm x 23 cm / 20.8 x 16.9 x 9 inches

-- Comfort – Warning, bold statement ahead: The Ergobaby Metro Compact City Stroller might be the most comfortable stroller for a kid ever made.
+- Comfort – Warning, bold statement ahead: The Ergobaby Metro Compact Stroller might be the most comfortable stroller for a kid ever made.
 And I’m not just talking travel stroller.
 I mean all strollers.
 The padded seat and backing are more like a Tempurpedic mattress than a seat.
 It’s super thick, plushy, and kept the baby’s butt from getting sore after many Parisian cobblestones.
 In fact, it’s the only stroller currently on the market certified as “back healthy” for baby and parent by the AGR of Germany.

 - Major Recline – This doesn’t just slightly recline, it goes almost all the way.
-My kids are not great stroller nappers, and the 3-year-old doesn’t even nap anymore at all, yet the Ergobaby Metro Stroller managed to lull BOTH kids to sleep on separate occasions.
+My kids are not great stroller nappers, and the 3-year-old doesn’t even nap anymore at all, yet the Ergobaby Metro City Stroller managed to lull BOTH kids to sleep on separate occasions.
 That’s basically magic in my book.

 - Sun Shade – Another place where most travel strollers ride the average train, the Ergobaby Metro comes in with a crazy big UPF 50 sunshade that would block out even the Eiffel Tower during nap time.
 It extends almost all the way down basically making a little nap cocoon that any of us would like to hibernate in.